oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 This specification takes the form of a class definition annotated with [`@GenerateBytecode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/GenerateBytecode.java) with some custom operation definitions.
 Operations are discussed in more detail [later](#operations), but it suffices for now to think of them as the semantic building blocks for Bytecode DSL programs.
 Common behaviour is implemented by built-in operations, and language-specific behaviour is implemented by user-defined custom operations.

-Below is a very simple example of an interpreter specification and a single custom `Add` operation:
+Below is a very simple example of an interpreter specification with a single custom `Add` operation:
 ```
 @GenerateBytecode(...)
 public abstract static class SampleInterpreter extends RootNode implements BytecodeRootNode {